 Rabat, the Royal Capital of Morocco is often overlooked in most itineraries.
-Here’s 5 wonderful things to do and see in Rabat.
-Enjoy everybody!!!
+Here are 5 wonderful things to do and see in Rabat.

 Rabat, the imperial capital of Morocco is often overlooked in most itineraries since visitors prefer to spend their time in either Marrakech or Fez.
 Granted, Rabat is not exactly a very touristy place since it serves as the economic and political hub of the country and you’ll hardly find any foreign travelers here.

 Me?
 I spent a couple of days in this beautiful calm city right next to the ocean.
 And you know what?
 I totally loved it.

 Here’s a Rabat travel guide to its most beautiful attractions as well as 5 awesome reasons to visit it now!